-Hostinger might be simplistic on the features, but it sure is strong when it comes to technology and business essentials:
+Hostinger might be simplistic on the features, but it sure has some strong eCommerce essentials:

 - Performance is the primary focus of the provider.
 All websites are hosted on servers that are equipped with LiteSpeed web servers.
 During the tests, this setup proved to be the fastest you can get.
 Plus, it comes with its own caching that’s easy to configure.